tangollama/cis411_lab1/labreports/LAB _cweaver136.md

 # Step 0: Reviewing Architectural Patterns
 See the [lecture / discussion](https://docs.google.com/presentation/d/1nUcy63FWPFYO3OJmERJpMjEtdaFtaIBbuUkpmNRVRas/edit#slide=id.g45345bd5ea_0_136) from CIS 411.
 You'll need to be familiar with the content from this lecture to complete this assignment.

-Note: you are free to work with classmates on this assignment. _Good architecture is born out of collaboration - not reclusive mad-scientist behavior._ However, if you work with colleagues:

-1. You must specifically note your collaborators by name at the top of your report.
-2. You may not completely copy each others work (diagrams and descriptions, even if your solutions are identical).

 # Step 1: MVC Architecture

 1) Document two use cases of your choosing